Group Policy Not Applying to Users or Computers: A Systematic Diagnosis

 gpupdate /forceforces an immediate refresh — run it and wait 2 minutes before concluding a policy is not applying. -

 Is the object in the right OU?
 Confirm the user or computer is in the OU where the GPO is linked (or a child OU).
 Open ADUC and verify.
+Note that GPOs linked to the domain root apply to all OUs unless overridden.

 -